Speaking of HealthEffects of hot weather, humidity on blood pressure, heartJuly 23, 2021

 In the past few years there has been increasing emphasis at the national, state and local levels on athletic performance.
 Youth sports have become highly organized and competitive.
-School age children attend structured camps and clinics with increasing demand to make “A” teams, traveling squads or varsity level teams.
-In some parts of the country, T-ball is even offered to two-year-olds.
+School-age children attend structured camps and clinics with increasing demand to make “A” teams, traveling squads or varsity level teams.
+In some parts of the country, T-ball is even offered to 2-year-olds.
 Well-intended parents can be overly involved and become a source of stress to young athletes by over identifying a child’s performance as a fulfillment of their own self-worth, living unfulfilled dreams, or thinking an athletic scholarship or professional contract is just around the corner.

 The expectation to do well or win can exert tremendous psychological pressure on young athletes, coaches and parents.
 While competition is as American as apple pie, too much of it can undermine many of the goals of youth sports.
 Goals such as character development, teamwork, discipline, self esteem development, confidence building and conflict resolution can be compromised.
 Too much pressure in athletes can lead to self criticism, anxiety disorders, anger problems and depression as well as undermine a young athlete’s intrinsic motivation to play.